Feel-ix-343/Web_Nav/README.md

 This extension does not provide an alternative to bookmarks, rather it is right between the repetitive use case of bookmarks and the specificity of a google search.

-It is for navigating to that one email or assignment on any website (in your history) in one click, rather than going through mutliple pages and sitting through annoying loading times to get there.
+It is for navigating to that one email or assignment on any website (in your history) in one click, rather than going through multiple pages and sitting through annoying loading times to get there.